mqCameron/COMP335-Client_Simulator-/README.md

                     socket.close();
                 }

-                // Part 3 Ready for job
+                // Part 3: Victor if you want to put your code for the parsing and jobs scheduler below: